Skip to content

 Share:

-For years, the Gears of War movie has been one of those projects that existed in a permanent state of "yeah, it's happening... eventually."
-Netflix acquired the film rights back in 2022, brought on Jon Spaihts (the writer behind Dune 1 & 2 and Doctor Strange) to work on the script, and then... not much.
+For years, the Gears of War movie has been one of those projects that existed in a permanent state of "yeah, it's happening...
+Eventually."
+Netflix acquired the film rights back in 2022, brought on Jon Spaihts (the writer behind Dune 1 & 2 and Doctor Strange) to work on the script, and then...
+Not much.
 The kind of quiet that usually means a project is slowly dying in development limbo.

 Except this time, it apparently isn't.
 Speaking at CinemaCon in an interview with Collider, director David Leitch gave the most confident update the project has received to date.
 "Gears of War, I think, is going to happen," Leitch said.
 "We have a great draft that's in progress that's in really great shape.
 The studio's more determined than ever to make it.
 Netflix is 100% behind it."